 At the central peak of Torres you need to go way down, only to go up by climbing different kinds of steep steps.
 That difference is from 300mt to something less to 1000mt.

-Along that walk, you will encounter strong winds, mild or strong rain, strong sun while all these 3 may change rapidly as you walk.
+Along that walk, you will encounter strong winds, mild or intense rain, intense sun while all these three may change as you walk.

-Having a strong wind blowing behind you as you descend on stone carved steps takes lots of your attention.
-Some think that wearing regular sports shoes is safe.
-It is not.
-You need proper hiking gear.
+Having a strong wind blowing behind you as you descend on stone-carved steps takes lots of your attention.
+People think that wearing regular sports shoes is safe, but it is not.
+You do need proper hiking gear.

 There is no way to get protected from bad weather condition as you walk from Pico Do Arieiro to Pico Ruivo before you arrive at the summit.
-In winter time the summit is closed.
+In wintertime, the mountain is closed.

 After that and towards Achada Do Teixeira, there are small stone build “shelters” just to get protected by rain, but that is the only thing.

 Arriving at Pico Ruivo